softwaresaved/docandcover/docs/hackathon.md

 ### Problem

 When launching or reviewing new research software, it is often difficult to determine if all aspects of your developer code has been fully documented, whether that is in-code commenting or discrete developer documentation.
+Moreover, there as yet no straightforward metric for software documentation within the Software Assessment Framework, which would improve both is usability and authority.

 ### Solution